MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Mount-VMHostAssignableDevice.md

 ### -HostAssignableDevice

-Specifies the device object to be assigned to the virtual machine.
+Specifies the assignable device to be mounted on the virtual machine host.

 ```yaml
 Type: VMHostAssignableDevice[]